The formal theory of relative monads: Algebras and opalgebras

 The proof of each $T$-(op)algebra law is analogous to the proof of the corresponding relative monad law for $T$ (\cref{relative-adjunction-induces-relative-monad}). \end{proof}

-Furthermore, just as relative adjunctions and relative monads may be composed with certain relative adjunctions (\cref{relative-adjunction-composition,relative-monad-on-relative-adjunction}), so too may algebras and opalgebras, and this coheres with the process of forming algebras and opalgebras from relative adjunctions.
+Furthermore, just as relative adjunctions and relative monads may be constructed from existing relative adjunctions and relative monads (\cref{composition-of-relative-adjunctions}), so too may (op)algebras be constructed from existing (op)algebras, and this coheres with the process of forming (op)algebras from relative adjunctions (\cf{}~\cite[Construction~2.2.10]{voevodsky2023c}).